dialoguetoolkit/chattoolOLD/README.md

 ## ConversationController object

 The main part of the chattool is the ConversationController object.
-The chattool is designed so that when you are program an experiment you only need to modify code in the ConversationController object.
+The chattool is designed so that when you program an experiment you only need to modify code in the ConversationController object.

 The ConversationController sits in the middle between all the participants.
 All chattext, GUI events, keyboard events are sent to the ConversationController object.